mraniy/clash/readme.md

   the name of the variables , because it didnt respect java conventions , attributes begin with a lowercase letter.
-  - as Bomber , Dragon , and all the units have the same structure and behaviour , i chose to add an abstract class as their superclass , and migrate the attributes and their accessors , and even the receiveHit method , is moved to the superclass , as it has the exact same behaviour in all the subclasses ( test if the defensiveHitPoint is less than 0 , and returns an error message )
+  - as Bomber , Dragon , and all the units have the same structure and behaviour , i chose to add an abstract class as their superclass , and migrate the attributes and their accessors , and even the receiveHit method , is moved to the superclass , as it has the exact same behaviour in all the subclasses (test if the defensiveHitPoint is less than 0 , and if so,  returns an error message).

 **Exercice 3:**